skepticli/skepticli-guide/README.md

 __Non-programmers:__ If you've tried and struggled to learn the syntax and concepts of Java, JavaScript, Python, Ruby, etc., then the CLI can be a stepping stone to understanding the fundamental nature of computing tasks, while requiring a less comprehensive understanding of computer science concepts.

 It's much easier just to _do_ work with the CLI than with novice-level programming ability.
 The trade-off is less flexibility.
-But if you're new to programming, it's unlikely you even know what to do with that flexibility.
-The CLI will introduce you to the concept of being a great
+But if you're new to programming, it's unlikely you even know *what to do with that flexibility*.
+Once you hit a ceiling with what you can do with the CLI, the concepts you've learned will transfer directly to any programming situation.

-__Note:__ once you get past CLI one-liners, you will essentially be doing programming, but it's not worth arguing over semantics here.
-Also, to "move around" as a programmer, you will almost certainly have to be doing command-line work anyway.
+__Note:__ once you get past CLI one-liners, you will technically be doing programming, but it's not worth arguing over semantics here.
+In any case, to "move around" in the programming environment, you will almost certainly have to be doing command-line work anyway.

 __Programmers:__ If you already know the CLI, you'll find many of the early sections to be too slow and simplified to be worth following.
 However, if you've been using the CLI mostly out of necessity (i.e. server administration), I hope some of the practical applications this guide covers will introduce you to new situations where the CLI can be applied.